MasDennis/rajawali3d.org/src/content/getting-started/0.9/09-creating-a-custom-material-glsl-shader/index.md

 ```
 This will take care of creating the programs and linking.

-Now we’ll add a custom parameter to the shader.
-To make things more interesting we’ll add a time parameter so we can animate our material.
+Now we'll add a custom parameter to the shader.
+To make things more interesting we'll add a time parameter so we can animate our material.
 This parameter is called `uTime` in the fragment shader.
 We need to create an extra property to store the handle to this shader parameter:
 ```
 protected int muTimeHandle;
 ```